 Driving process improvement (without constructive rebellion)

 Many organisations would opt for simply identifying failure and using this to drive process improvement, rather than enabling staff to venture outside of process parameters.
-For your contact centre CX strategy, you want to exemplify that Disney magic experience and have empowered employees that can quickly address problems and improve the experience for your customers.
-Instead of free ‘fast passes’ to popular rides it might be access to another feature or discount, or an earlier appointment.
+For your contact centre CX strategy, you want to exemplify that Disney magic experience and have empowered employees who can quickly address problems and improve the experience for your customers.
+Instead of offering free ‘fast passes’ to popular rides, it might be offering access to another feature or discount, or an earlier appointment.

 Our Patient Hub has in-person routing and queues where an outpatient appointment can be enhanced with walk in queuing or hospital routing to navigate NHS sites.
-For a patient, they can book appointments on their mobile device, get to the right clinic, and check in on time.
+Patients can book appointments on their mobile device, get to the right clinic, and check in on time.
 It’s less of a rollercoaster for patients, more of a merry-go-round.
-And in the booking centre, the agents can see all the data and is ready to re-book appointments.
+And in the booking centre, agents can see all the data and is ready to re-book appointments.

 Whichever approach is right for your organisation, when you connect your legacy systems (we can show you how with low-code and RPA) and integrate your CRM and other enterprise tools into your customer engagement centre, you equip your agents to handle more queries.
 And you provide them with the confidence and abilities to help your customers.
 Allow managers to have proper visibility of the calls and results, and give them the insights to make changes and re-organise processes.
 Seeing the real customer journey will give you the vision to fix customer experience.